Who to contact

 - (204) 945-0776

-Through the Department of Families, The Early Learning and Child Care Program oversees licensed early learning and child care in the province.
+Through the Department of Families, the Early Learning and Child Care Program monitors and licenses early learning and child care centres in the province.
 Manitoba’s Department of Education and Training is responsible for kindergarten.

 Finding child care

 - There is a regulated space for 17.8% of children aged 0-12 years.
 (2016)